fxzhong/fxzhong.github.io/_news/announcement_20150212.md

 related_posts: false
 ---

-One paper "Efficient Underwater Object Detection With Enhanced Feature Extraction and Fusion" is accepted by `IEEE Transactions on Industrial Informatics`, congratulations to my student Shaoming!
+One corresponding-author paper "Efficient Underwater Object Detection With Enhanced Feature Extraction and Fusion" is accepted by `IEEE Transactions on Industrial Informatics`, congratulations to my student Shaoming!